kefuhe/okada4py/README.md

 import okada4py
 ```

 If the import is successful, the installation is complete.
+Use `pip show -f okada4py` to show the path where okada4py is installed.

 ## Summary